epazote/epazote/README.md

 # Epazote 🌿
 Automated HTTP (microservices) supervisor

-**Epazote** automatically update/add services specified in a file call ``epazote.yml``.
-Periodically checks the defined endpoints and execute recovery commands in case services responses are not behaving like expected helping with this to automate actions in order to keep services/applications up and running.

-In Continuous Integration/Deployment environments the file ``epazote.yml`` can dynamically be updated/change without need to restart the supervisor, avoiding with this an extra dependency on the deployment flow which could imply to restart the supervisor, in this case **Epazote**.

 ## How it works
 In its basic way of operation, **Epazote** periodically checks the services endpoints "[URLs](https://en.wikipedia.org/wiki/Uniform_Resource_Locator)"